M-arcus/cloudron-docs/knowledgebase/docs/domains.md

 backend, the setup and checks are disabled and you are on your own to ensure that names are getting resolved correctly.

+## Zone Name

+The DNS Zone Name is the domain name that is being managed by the DNS provider.
+By default, this value is the top level domain like `example.com`.
+If the domain and subdomain are managed by different DNS providers, then provide the zone name here.

+For example, `example.com` might have been purchased at GoDaddy.
+You can delegate a subdomain like `internal.example.com` to DigitalOcean by adding it in DigitalOcean and setting the NS records of `internal.example.com` to DigitalOcean DNS.
+In such a situation, if you use `cloudron.internal.example.com` as the primary domain for Cloudron, the the zone name must be set to `internal.example.com`.

 ## Changing the Dashboard domain

 The Cloudron dashboard/admin UI is located at the `my` subdomain of the Cloudron's primary domain.
 The `my` subdomain